Cost of Delay Calculator

 How this calculator works

-This calculator compares three paths: keeping the current payment, starting a higher payment now, and waiting before switching to that higher payment.
+This calculator compares three choices: keeping the current payment, starting a higher payment now, and waiting before switching to that higher payment.

-It applies monthly interest using APR ÷ 12, estimates the balance after the waiting period, then compares the delayed path with the start-now path to show extra interest, added months, and balance impact.
+It applies monthly interest using APR ÷ 12, estimates the balance after the waiting period, then compares waiting with starting now to show extra interest, added months, and balance impact.

 Results